Parliament of Pakistan: President Zardari

-National Assembly (Qaumi Assembly or Lower House)
+National Assembly (Aiwan-e-Zeerin or Lower House)

 Qaumi Assembly (English: National Assembly of Pakistan) is the lower house of the parliament.
-The National Assembly has 342 seats, 272 of which are directly elected, 60 are reserved for women and a further 10 for religious minorities.
+The National Assembly has 336 seats, 266 of which are directly elected, 60 are reserved for women and a further 10 for religious minorities5.
 The National Assembly of Pakistan is the country's sovereign legislative body.
 It embodies the will of the people to let themselves be governed under the democratic, multi-party Federal Parliamentary System.
 The National Assembly makes laws for the Federation in respect of the powers enumerated in the Federal Legislative list.
 Through its debates, adjournment motion, question hour and Standing Committees, the National Assembly keeps as check over the Executive and ensures that the government functions within the parameters set out in the Constitution and does not violate the fundamental rights of citizens.
 Only the National Assembly, through its Public Accounts Committee, scrutinizes public spending and exercises control of expenditure incurred by the government.
 The Members of the National Assembly are to be elected by direct and free vote in accordance with law.

 Article 50 of the Constitution provides that the Parliament of Pakistan shall consist of president and the two houses known as the National Assembly and the Senate.
 The National Assembly has an edge over the Senate by legislating exclusively on money matters.
 With exception to money bills, however, both the houses work together to carry out the basic work of the Parliament, i.e. law making.
 The bill relating to the Federal Legislative List can be originated in either house.
 If the house passed the bill through majority vote, it shall be transmitted to the other house.
 If the other house passes it without amendment, it shall be presented to the president for assent.
 If the bill, transmitted to the other house, is not passed within ninety days or rejected, it shall be considered in a joint sitting to be summoned by the president on the request of the house in which the bill was originated.
 If the bill is passed in the joint sitting, with or without amendments, by the votes of majority of the members of the two houses, it shall be presented to the president for assent.